pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/packaging_guidelines.rst

 Sometimes it is necessary to rename or replace an existing package.
 The new pacage(s) should make the change without user intervention.

-If a package is renamed without any functional changes or pacakge(s) replace with an existing package, the necessary changes should be made on relevant files:
+If a package is renamed without any functional changes or package(s) replace with an existing package, the necessary changes should be made on relevant files:

-    * The pacakge(s) that are not been found after the changes, should be tagged with <Obsolete> in distribution.xml file as below:
+    * The package(s) that will not exist after the changes, should be tagged with <Obsolete> in distribution.xml file as below:

     ::